rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 ## Create a new user

-You can use your current OAuth0 user to login to RabbitMq or create a dedicated user for that.
+You can use your current OAuth0 user to login to RabbitMQ or create a dedicated user for that.
 Up to you.

 ### Authorize rabbitmq-management application

-Go to "Authorized Applications", click on "Authorize" and select all the scopes.
+Go to **Authorized Applications**, click on **Authorize** and select all the scopes.

 ### Create permissions and grant them